tsunami416604/azure-docs.hu-hu/articles/iot-edge/tutorial-deploy-custom-vision.md

 2. Adja meg az Azure Container Registryből kimásolt **felhasználónevet** és **jelszót** a megfelelő mezőkben.
 3. Mentse el ezt a fájlt.

-### <a name="select-your-target-architecture"></a>Válassza ki a cél architektúrát
+### <a name="select-your-target-architecture"></a>Select your target architecture

-A Visual Studio Code jelenleg Linux AMD64 és Linux rendszerű ARM32v7-eszközökhöz is fejlesztheti a modulokat.
-Ki kell választania, hogy melyik architektúrát célozza meg az egyes megoldásokkal, mivel a tárolót az egyes architektúrák típusainál eltérően építették és futtatják.
-Az alapértelmezett érték a Linux AMD64, amelyet az oktatóanyaghoz fogunk használni.
+Currently, Visual Studio Code can develop modules for Linux AMD64 and Linux ARM32v7 devices.
+You need to select which architecture you're targeting with each solution, because the container is built and run differently for each architecture type.
+The default is Linux AMD64, which is what we'll use for this tutorial.

-1. Nyissa meg a parancssort, és keressen rá **Azure IoT Edge: állítsa be az alapértelmezett cél platformot az Edge megoldáshoz**, vagy válassza a parancsikon ikont az ablak alján található oldalsó sávban.
+1. Open the command palette and search for **Azure IoT Edge: Set Default Target Platform for Edge Solution**, or select the shortcut icon in the side bar at the bottom of the window.

-2. A parancs palettáján válassza ki a cél architektúrát a lehetőségek listájából.
-Ebben az oktatóanyagban egy Ubuntu rendszerű virtuális gépet használunk IoT Edge eszközként, így megtarthatja az alapértelmezett **amd64**-t.
+2. In the command palette, select the target architecture from the list of options.
+For this tutorial, we're using an Ubuntu virtual machine as the IoT Edge device, so will keep the default **amd64**.

 ### <a name="add-your-image-classifier"></a>A képosztályozó hozzáadása